firasd/vibesbench/docs/ai-sycophancy-panic.md

 For example:
 - If the user says Verhoeven films don’t have good cinematography, the Gemini 2.5/3 Pro models will take exception and argue that the aesthetic is deliberate.
 That’s fine.
-- Similarly, disagreeing about a particular software implementation approach can be benefical as a stress-test of the concept.
+- Similarly, disagreeing about a particular software implementation approach can be beneficial as a stress-test of the concept.

 But treating user prompts like questions in a deposition, derailing with nitpicks, or unfounded status quo bias isn&rsquo;t necessarily helpful.